Uxin to Report Third Quarter Fiscal Year 2023 Financial Results on March 31, 2023

-/EIN News/ -- BEIJING, March 24, 2023 (GLOBE NEWSWIRE) -- Uxin Limited (“Uxin” or the “Company”) (Nasdaq: UXIN), a leading e-commerce platform for buying and selling used cars in China, today announced that it will report its unaudited financial results for the third quarter of fiscal year 2023 ended December 31, 2022, before the open of U.S. markets on March 31, 2023.
+BEIJING, March 24, 2023 (GLOBE NEWSWIRE) -- Uxin Limited ("Uxin" or the "Company") UXIN, a leading e-commerce platform for buying and selling used cars in China, today announced that it will report its unaudited financial results for the third quarter of fiscal year 2023 ended December 31, 2022, before the open of U.S. markets on March 31, 2023.

 Uxin's management team will host a conference call on Friday, March 31, 2023, at 8:00 A.M.
 U.S. Eastern Time (8:00 P.M.
 Beijing/Hong Kong time on the same day) to discuss the financial results.
 In advance of the conference call, all participants must use the following link to complete the online registration process.
 Upon registering, each participant will receive access details for this conference including an event passcode, a unique access PIN, dial-in numbers, and an e-mail with detailed instructions to join the conference call.